Interactive Investor

 Final verdict

 If you are building a straightforward portfolio of index-tracking UCITS ETFs — MSCI World, FTSE All-World, S&P 500, global bonds — InvestEngine gives you everything you need at no cost.
 The automation tools are genuinely stronger than most platforms at any price point.
-The 0% FX markup and fractional investing from £1 make small monthly contributions practical in a way that ii’s whole-unit, £3.99-per-trade model does not.
+Fractional investing from £1 makes small monthly contributions practical in a way ii’s whole-unit model does not — ii’s regular investing is free, but only on purchases, only from a restricted list, and only in whole units.
 There is no compelling reason to pay £71.88/year to do the same thing.

 If you want individual stocks, investment trusts, Vanguard LifeStrategy funds, or a Junior ISA, InvestEngine simply cannot do it. ii gives you access to 40,000+ instruments across every major account type.
-Its flat-fee structure also makes it one of the most cost-efficient UK platforms for large portfolios when compared to percentage-fee alternatives like Hargreaves Lansdown or AJ Bell.
+Its flat-fee structure also makes it one of the most cost-efficient UK platforms for larger fund portfolios, where a percentage-fee alternative like Hargreaves Lansdown charges 0.35% a year on funds with no cap at all.

 This is not always an either/or decision.
 Some investors hold a passive ETF ISA on InvestEngine (free) and a broader SIPP or share dealing account on ii (flat fee).
 Both platforms support ISA and SIPP transfers if you decide to consolidate later.
 Start with whichever account type you need most urgently, and build from there.